ccn-ccn/AeroCompanion/README.md

 ## Key Features

 ### Autonomous Flight Control
-- Utilizes the **Pixhawk 6X** flight controller for precise and reliable flight control.
+- Utilizes the Pixhawk 6X flight controller for precise and reliable flight control.
 - Implements CV models to handle autonomous navigation and tracking.

 ### Real-Time Video Streaming
-- Streams live video feed from the drone's camera to a web application or **Vuzix Blade** smart glasses for FPV (First Person View) experience.
+- Streams live video feed from the drone's camera to a web application or smart glasses for first person view experience.
-- Provides video transmission over a **Sixfab 4G/LTE cellular modem** for extended range operations.
+- Provides video transmission over a Sixfab 4G/LTE cellular modem for extended range operations.

 ### Computer Vision and Obstacle Avoidance
 - Employs a secondary downward-facing camera for movement tracking and obstacle detection.
 - Integrates computer vision algorithms for target tracking, obstacle avoidance, and payload delivery.

 ### GPS-Free Navigation
-- Relies on IMU data and visual tracking for navigation, ensuring continued operation even in GPS-denied environments.
+- Relies on IMU data and visual tracking for navigation, ensuring continued operation even in GPS denied environments.

 ### Modular Design
 - Features a modular payload system allowing for easy swapping of sensors and equipment based on mission requirements.